thmccormick/website_tyler/content/post/postdoc.md

 + Developing a decision-making framework for policy decisions based on predictions from statistical and machine learning models

-Please be on the lookout for an announcement with a link to apply by mid-December and feel free to email Tyler (tyler.h.mccormick@gmail.com) if you're interested and would like to discuss potential projects.
+Please apply directly [here](https://apply.interfolio.com/81536) and feel free to email Tyler (tyler.h.mccormick@gmail.com) if you're interested and would like to discuss potential projects.
 Please see thmccormick.github.io for further information about recent work and ongoing projects.

 Applicants must have a Ph.D. in Statistics, Computer Science, Economics, Sociology, or related field by the start date of the position.
 The group values contributions to diversity, equity and inclusion in STEM fields, and to outreach; these can be described in the cover letter.